33 Easy Dishes to Make For Thanksgiving Potlucks at Work

 Another classic holiday recipe, this green bean casserole serves up your daily dose of veggies with enough cheese to make everyone in your office super happy.

-Get the recipe for Best Green Bean Casserole at AllRecipes.com
+Get the recipe for the Green Bean Casserole at AllRecipes.com.

 13. Stuffed Sweet Potatoes

-Get the recipe for Stuffed Sweet Potatoes with Pecan and Marshmallow Streudel at FoodNetwork.com
+Get the recipe for Stuffed Sweet Potatoes with Pecan Marshmallow Streusel at zonacooks.com.

 14. Roasted Garlic Mashed Potatoes